 The university does not provide risk management evaluations or active supervision of events, and the university’s approval and/or periodic monitoring of an event should not be construed as an undertaking to ensure that the event is safe and/or secure, or that it will be conducted in accordance with these requirements.
 Rather, as noted above, event hosts and attendees remain responsible for using common sense to protect themselves and others, and for compliance with applicable laws and Colgate’s policies and procedures.

-At least 75% of a student organization's membership must complete ASTP prior to the Dean of the College reviewing an Event with Alcohol registration form.
+At least 75% of a student organization's membership must complete ASTP prior to the Dean of the College reviewing an Event with Alcohol registration form on Get Involved.

 Events with Alcohol Policies and Guidelines

 Social events with alcohol may not be scheduled when classes are not in session, including new student orientation, reading days and final exam periods.
 Events with alcohol are not permitted until the conclusion of the Drop/Add period at the beginning of each semester or during the last week of classes through the end of each semester.
 Additionally events may only occur on Thursday, Friday, and Saturday of each week.
 Events taking place inside must conclude by 2am, while events taking place outside must conclude by 12am.
 All dates outside of the aforementioned approved times requires explicit approval from the Dean of Students or the Dean of the College.

 Catered events requiring a liquor license and/or outdoor events involving amplified sound require approval by the University at least three weeks in advance of the event, regardless of the time of night or day for which it is scheduled.

 Click the event type that corresponds to the event you will be hosting to learn more about your responsibilities as the host: